-E. Every hospital that receives a disproportionate share hospital adjustment pursuant to § 1886(d)(5)(F) of the Social Security Act shall report, in accordance with regulations of the Board consistent with recommendations of the nonprofit organization in its strategic plan submitted and provided pursuant to § 32.1-276.4, the number of inpatient days attributed to patients eligible for Medicaid but not Medicare Part A, and the total amount of the disproportionate share hospital adjustment received.
+E. Every hospital that receives a disproportionate share hospital adjustment pursuant to \$ 1886(d)(5)(F) of the Social Security Act shall report, in accordance with regulations of the Board consistent with recommendations of the nonprofit organization in its strategic plan submitted and provided pursuant to \$ 32.1-276.4, the number of inpatient days attributed to patients eligible for Medicaid but not Medicare Part A and the total amount of the disproportionate share hospital adjustment received.

-289 F. The Board shall evaluate biennially the impact and effectiveness of such data collection.
+F. The Board shall evaluate biennially the impact and effectiveness of such data collection.

-2. That the Commissioner of Health shall report to the Chairmen of the House Committees on 290 291 Appropriations and Health, Welfare and Institutions and the Senate Committees on Finance and 292 Education and Health by November 1, 2018, a data analysis comparing the value of (i) the total 293 amount of charity care as defined in § 32.1-102.1 of the Code of Virginia, as amended by this act, 294 that each medical care facility provides to indigent persons; (ii) the number of patients to whom charity care is provided; (iii) the specific services delivered to patients that are reported as charity 295 296 care; and (iv) the portion of the total amount of charity care provided that each service represents to 297 comply with any conditions on such certificates based on the method utilized for valuing such care as 298 of July 1, 2017, to the value of such care based on the provider reimbursement methodology utilized 299 by the Centers for Medicare and Medicaid Services for reimbursement under Title XVIII of the Social 300 Security Act, 42 U.S.C. § 1395 et seq.
+2. That the Commissioner of Health shall report to the Chairmen of the House Committees on Appropriations and Health, Welfare and Institutions and the Senate Committees on Finance and Education and Health by November 1, 2018, a data analysis comparing the value of (i) the total amount of charity care as defined in § 32.1-102.1 of the Code of Virginia, as amended by this act, that each medical care facility provided to indigent persons; (ii) the number of patients to whom charity care was provided; (iii) the specific services delivered to patients that are reported as charity care recipients; and (iv) the portion of the total amount of charity care provided that each service represents to comply with any conditions on such certificates based on the method utilized for valuing such care as of July 1, 2017, to the medical care facility's cost using a method established by the nonprofit organization defined in § 32.1-276.3 of the Code of Virginia and to the value of such care based on the provider reimbursement methodology utilized by the Centers for Medicare and Medicaid Services for reimbursement under Title XVIII of the Social Security Act, 42 U.S.C. § 1395 et seq.

-301 3.
-That the provisions of this act amending §§ 32.1-102.2 and 32.1-102.4 of the Code of Virginia shall 302 become effective on July 1, 2019.
+3. That the provisions of this act amending §§ 32.1-102.2 and 32.1-102.4 of the Code of Virginia shall become effective on July 1, 2019.